Kitchens Without Backsplashes — 15 Attractive Alternatives That Throw Out the Rule Book

 (Image credit: Anna Stathaki)

-Want the practicalities of a backsplash but zero of the visual clutter?
+Want a no-backsplash kitchen but the practicalities of one without visual clutter?
 Take note of this blue kitchen designed by A New Day.
-'There is generally a practical need for an easy-to-clean and hardwearing surface behind a hob and near the sink, but this doesn’t have to be a traditional backsplash,' says designer Andrew Griffith.
+"There is generally a practical need for an easy-to-clean and hardwearing surface behind a hob and near the sink, but this doesn’t have to be a traditional backsplash," says designer Andrew Griffith.

 Black kitchen with wooden accents